jbengtsson/gtpsa/README.rst

 	https://accelconf.web.cern.ch/ipac2015/papers/mopje039.pdf

-Turned out that the CEERN gtpsa map concatenator can not handle parameter dependence; so it had to be reimplemented.
+Turned out that the CERN gtpsa map concatenator can not handle parameter dependence; so it had to be reimplemented.

 The C++ <- C gtpsa bridge interface is in: